zetdotcom/mindreel/src/views/README.md

 ```
 views/
-└── Dashboard/
+└── History/
-    ├── DashboardView.tsx
+    ├── HistoryPageView.tsx
     └── components/
-        ├── DayGroupCard.tsx      # Used only in Dashboard
+        ├── WeekGroup.tsx         # Used only in History
-        └── SummaryWeekSlot.tsx   # Used only in Dashboard
+        └── PaginationControl.tsx # Used only in History
 ```

 **When to promote to higher level:**